tsaij2/CSGO-Valorant-Simulator/README.md

-# CSGO-Valorant-Simulator
+# Topdown-Shooter-Simulator
-2-D CSGO/Valorant matches playable on the user console - C++
+2-D top down shooter matches playable on the user console - C++ Based on popular shooting titles such as CSGO and Valorant

 Controls:
 Movement - WASD / Arrow Keys